botter-nidnul/botter-nidnul.github.io/Steps_to_Urbit_on_Raspberry_Pi.md

 Be aware that running Urbit on a microSD card may, depending on the speed of your card and the speed of the reader in your Raspberry Pi, be a slow and frustrating experience.
 This is especially true on RPi models before the Raspberry Pi 4, which will need to have the [reader interface overclocked](https://www.jeffgeerling.com/blog/2016/how-overclock-microsd-card-reader-on-raspberry-pi-3) in order to run Urbit at an acceptable speed.

-It's better to avoid the microSD card and just run your Pi from a USB attached SSD.
+It's better to avoid the microSD card and just run your Pi from a USB attached SSD (get an adapter that supports [UASP](https://www.jeffgeerling.com/blog/2020/uasp-makes-raspberry-pi-4-disk-io-50-faster)).

 It's best to avoid buying a Raspberry Pi entirely, and to instead [purchase an alternative single-board computer](Buying_Guide.md) with sane storage options built into the board.